William Lovett and education

 To form a library of reference and useful information; to maintain a place where they can associate for mental improvement, where their brethren from the country can meet with kindred minds ( Lovett 1920: 94-5)

-Following the drawing up of the People’s Charter (which became the focus for political activity in 1839-42) and the failure of the ‘great petition’ in 1839, Lovett was to occupy a less central position in the campaign (in part due to his moderation and emphasis).
+Following the drawing up of the People’s Charter (which became the focus of political activity in 1839-42) and the failure of the ‘great petition’ in 1839, Lovett was to occupy a less central position in the campaign (in part due to his moderation and emphasis).
 Much of the initiative was now held by Feargus O’Connor and the organization he founded in 1840 – the National Charter Association.
-Lovett now began to explore in more detail the possible shape of working class education.
+Lovett now began to explore in more detail the possible shape of working-class education.

 Schools for the people

 Arrested after making a speech during protests in Birmingham while the Chartist convention was taking place there, Lovett was sentenced to a year’s imprisonment in Warwick jail.
-It was claimed that his description of the Metropolitan police as a “blood thirsty and unconstitutional force” was seditious libel.
-In prison he and John Collins were to wrote Chartism: A New Organization of the People.
+It was claimed that his description of the Metropolitan police as a “bloodthirsty and unconstitutional force” was seditious libel.
+In prison, he and John Collins were to write Chartism: A New Organization of the People.

 Lovett and Collins called for the creation of ‘Public Halls or Schools for the People’.
 In the daytime these would be used for infant, primary and secondary education, and in the evenings by adults, ‘for public lectures on physical, moral and political science; for readings, discussions, musical entertainments, dancing’ and other forms of recreation (quoted in Kelly 1970: 141).
 Each hall was to include baths, a small museum, and a laboratory or workshop.
 The plan also involved the establishment of district circulating libraries of 100-200 volumes, ‘containing the most useful works on politics, morals, the sciences, history and such instructing and entertaining works as may be generally approved of’, to be sent in rotation to the various towns and villages (Kelly 1970: 141).

-In addition to his teaching and running his bookshop (which never really made any money), Lovett wrote a number of school textbooks.
-He died in London in great poverty on 8th August, 1877.
+In addition to his teaching and running his bookshop (which never really made any money), Lovett wrote several school textbooks.
+He died in London in great poverty on 8th August 1877.

 Further reading and references